hanax-ai/hx-citadel-ansible/rules.md

 3. **Verification**: When direct replication is not possible, all validation commands (ansible-lint, bash -n) must use the same versions and configurations as the target.
 4. **Disclaimer**: If a test cannot be performed with 100% environment parity, this risk must be explicitly stated in the test report.

+**Fallback Protocol When Full Parity is Impossible**:

+If complete environment parity cannot be achieved:

+1. **Document the Risk**: Clearly state what environmental differences exist
+2. **Get User Approval**: Present the risk and ask if acceptable to proceed
+3. **Proceed with Limitations**: Only continue if user explicitly approves
+4. **Include Disclaimer**: Test report must note "Tested in [environment] - may differ in production"
+5. **Plan Verification**: Schedule production validation test after deployment

 ---

 ## Section 2: Code Quality Standards